Critical Moments Docs

 • Wait until the evening and the user is connected to WiFi for sending an re-engagment notification for a game

-Important: be sure to setup the background processing as described in our Quick Start guide, or smart notifications can't detect the ideal moment to deliver.
+Important: be sure to setup the background processing as described in our guide, or smart notifications can't detect the ideal moment to deliver.

 Example Config